Ready to Incorporate?

 Since office relocation can be a real headache, it’s widespread throughout China that using a virtual address or using a different address from the operation one, which are actually not allowed in theory.

-Once all the above criteria have been met, SAMR will issue the business license of the company, which means that the company now legally exists.
+Once all the above criteria have been met, SAMR will issue the business license of the company, which means that the China trading company now legally exists.

 With the business license, the company can carve seals (sometimes referred to as a chop or stamp), register at the tax bureau, open bank accounts at a preferable bank, hire staff and sign contracts.

-In terms of establishment, the company has now set up a legal entity in China.
+In terms of establishment, the China trading company has now set up a legal entity in China.
 However, to begin operations, there are still a few more steps to take.

-Post-registration formalities include registering at the tax bureau, opening a bank account and obtaining custom certificate.
+Post-registration formalities include registering at the tax bureau, opening a bank account and obtaining a custom certificate.

 A company may have a wide range of chops in China.
 Depending on the nature of the business, some companies may need multiple chops while, for some businesses, having two chops are enough, namely legal representative chop and finance chop.